Jacksonville, Illinois, minor league baseball history: History

 Organized early baseball began in Jacksonville in 1865 with the semi–pro Jacksonville Hardins.
 The Hardins were a semi–pro team assembled by Illinois College student Linus Chandler.

 In 1892, minor league baseball began, as the Jacksonville Lunatics joined the eight–team 1892 Illinois–Iowa League.
 The Lunatics finished with a 30–57 record to place 4th in the league standings as four of the league members folded during the season.
-Only Jacksonville, the Joliet Convicts, Rockford Hustlers and Rock Island-Moline Twins competed the season and Jacksonville finished 27.0 games behind 1st place Joilet.
+Only Jacksonville, the Joliet Convicts, Rockford Hustlers and Rock Island-Moline Twins competed the season as Jacksonville finished 27.0 games behind first place Joilet.
 The Illinois–Iowa League folded after the season.

 In 1894, the Jacksonville Jacks joined the reformed Western Association.
 The Des Moines Prohibitionists, Lincoln Treeplanters, Omaha Omahogs, Peoria Distillers, Quincy Ravens, Rock Island-Moline Islanders and St. Joseph Saints joined Jacksonville in league play.

-Jacksonville finished with a 67–57 record in 1894, placing 4th in the standings, finishing 6.0 games behind the 1st place Rock Island-Moline Islanders under manager Con Strothers.
+Jacksonville finished with a 67–57 record in 1894, placing fourth in the standings, finishing 6.0 games behind the first place Rock Island-Moline Islanders, playing the season under manager Con Strothers.
 Joe Strauss of Jacksonville led the league with 33 home runs.
 The Jacksonville Jacks continued play in 1895 and had a record of 33–36 on August 8, 1895, when the franchise moved to nearby Springfield, Illinois.
 The franchise then moved to Burlington, Iowa and finished the 1895 season as the Burlington Spiders.

 In 1900, Jacksonville briefly played as the Jacksonville Reds in the Central League.
 On May 21, 1900, the nearby Springfield Reds had a record of 4–14 when the franchise moved to Jacksonville.
 On July 8, 1900, the Jacksonville Reds had an overall record of 15–43 when the team folded.

-The 1906 Jacksonville Jacks returned the city to minor league play, when the team became members of the six–team 1906 Kentucky–Illinois–Tennessee League.
-The Jacks finished the season in 2nd place, playing under manager Frank Belt.
-Jacksonville ended the season with a 67–58 record, finishing 9.0 games behind the 1st place Vincennes Alices in the final standings.
+The 1906 Jacksonville Jacks returned the city to minor league play, when the team became members of the six–team Class D level Kentucky–Illinois–Tennessee League.
+The Jacks finished the season in second place, playing under manager Frank Belt.
+Jacksonville ended the season with a 67–58 record, finishing 9.0 games behind the first place Vincennes Alices in the final standings.
 The Kentucky–Illinois–Tennessee League folded after the 1906 season.